davidgfnet/superfw-docs/content/docs/usermanual/ds-mode.md

 Launcher            | Purpose                 | Website
 --------------------|-------------------------|--------------------------------------
 TWiLight Menu++     | Homebrew/Games launcher | [github.com/DS-Homebrew/TWiLightMenu](https://github.com/DS-Homebrew/TWiLightMenu)
+akmenu-next         | Homebrew/Games launcher | [github.com/coderkei/akmenu-next/](https://github.com/coderkei/akmenu-next)
 GodMode9i           | Homebrew launcher/Tools | [github.com/DS-Homebrew/GodMode9i](https://github.com/DS-Homebrew/GodMode9i)
 Homebrew Menu       | Homebrew launcher       | [devkitpro.org/wiki/Homebrew\_Menu](https://devkitpro.org/wiki/Homebrew_Menu)

 In most cases the installation consists in downloading the `.nds` file and renaming it to `BOOT.NDS` (and placing it at the root of the SD card).

-In the case of TwilightMenu++ please use the _Flashcard_ variant and unzip the release into the SD card.
+In the case of TwilightMenu++/akmenu-next please use the _Flashcard_ variant and unzip the release into the SD card.
 Only the `BOOT.NDS` file and the `_nds` directory are actually needed for a successful installation on SuperFW.